 In developed countries, chancroid is rare.
-In 2017, only 7 cases of chancroid were reported in the United States.
+In 2018, only 3 cases of chancroid were reported in the United States.
 But it is a common cause of genital sores throughout much of the developing world.
-Because chancroid causes genital sores, people who have it are more likely to become infected with and to spread the human immunodeficiency virus (HIV).
+Because chancroid causes genital sores, people who have it are more likely to become infected with and to spread the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more (HIV).

 Symptoms begin 3 to 7 days after infection.
 Small, painful blisters form on the genitals or around the anus and rapidly rupture to form shallow, open sores with ragged edges.
 These sores may enlarge and join together.
 Occasionally, these sores become deeper and damage other tissues.